 I have been using Hempz brand hand, foot and body creams for 10+ years.
 I have always liked their brand, never had any problems so I decided to bring it into my shop as well for use and sale.
 They also have more of a body line and a hair care line called “Hempz Couture”.

 I will start off with saying I not a huge pothead waving the leaf flag all over the place, I used to be but what 20 year old isn’t?
-I take prescribed synthetic canabanoids to help with my pain management and tourett’s syndrome and I do smoke occasionally.
+I take prescribed cannabis oil to help with my pain management and tourette’s syndrome/PTSD and I do smoke occasionally.
 I am trying to not push my political or personal views here, so sorry if anyone takes it that way.
 What your choices and feelings towards it is your opinion.
 I just want to break down a few things.

 Hempz creams are cruelty free, 100% vegan, paraben free* and gluten free.